More jobs and infrastructure for country Victoria24/10/2019

 More generous funding ratios will make it easier for smaller councils and local community organisations to access funding, so their lower rate bases don’t preclude them from delivering projects for their communities.

-It’s business as usual for the Regional Jobs Fund – which remains open for applications year-round to support businesses to create or keep jobs in regional Victoria alongside initiatives like the Labor Government’s regional payroll tax reduction and free TAFE.
+It’s business as usual for the Regional Jobs Fund – which remains open for applications year-round to support businesses to create or keep jobs in regional Victoria alongside initiatives like the Government’s regional payroll tax reduction and free TAFE.